• Published January 23, 2025

 How to Repair Damage

-For those who are less comfortable in the equity, diversity, and inclusion space, creating an inclusive culture can also feel intimidating.
+And sometimes, creating an inclusive culture can also feel intimidating.
 Honest mistakes happen.
 Even with the best of intentions for an inclusive workplace, you or your organization may hurt someone along the way.
 It’s important to apologize, listen to understand, take action (and check in with others on the impact of those actions), and not give up.
 Fear of failure can often hold leaders and organizations back.

 Avoiding difficult conversations can be far worse than making a mistake and being open to learning and improvement.
 Trial and error, paired with continuous learning and humility, make things better — and foster more inclusive workplaces.